Uncover the causations of weather!

-Climate science is the study of atmospheric conditions, which are generally determined by factors such as temperature, wind, air pressure and water vapour at any specific time.
+Climate science is the study of atmospheric conditions, generally determined by factors such as temperature, wind, air pressure and water vapour at any specific time.

 Lesson Structure